Cryptocoders-wtf/assetstore-contract/docs/README.md

 Asset Composer acts as the registration mechanism of those asset providers so that the user can easily discover available assets when authoring new images using the On-chain Vector Editor (described below).

-Each Asset Provider implements [IAssetProvider](https://github.com/Cryptocoders-wtf/assetstore-contract/blob/main/contracts/interfaces/IAssetProvider.sol) interface.
+Each Asset Provider implements [IAssetProvider](https://github.com/Cryptocoders-wtf/assetstore-contract/blob/main/contracts/interfaces/IAssetProvider.sol) interface (protocol).
 This interface allows other smart contracts to retrieve vector assets from the asset provider. <u>It also has a payment mechanism, for autonomous marketplace</u>, such as Draw2Earn application described below.

 As a reference implementation, we have created a wrapper of NounsDescriptor, [NounsAssetProvider](https://github.com/Cryptocoders-wtf/assetstore-contract/blob/main/contracts/NounsAssetProvider.sol), which offers dynamically generated Nouns characters as assets.

 ![](https://i.imgur.com/c8ngYmT.png)

-### On-Chain Vector Editor (beta testing)
+### On-Chain Canvas (beta testing)

-On-Chain Vector Editor is a *WebUI front-end* of Asset Composer, which allows creative people to author new images by drawing and combining existing vector assets, just like Adobe Illustrator, and mint it as an NFT.
+On-Chain Canvas is a *WebUI front-end* of Asset Composer, which allows creative people to author new images by drawing and combining existing vector assets, just like Adobe Illustrator, and mint it as an NFT.

+[The beta version of On-Chain Canvas](https://onchaincanvas.xyz) on Goerli network is available for the beta testing.

 ![](https://i.imgur.com/lPcTuTz.png)

-The source code of On-Chain Vector Editor is a part of [WebUI front-end of On-Chain AsstStore](https://github.com/Cryptocoders-wtf/assetstore).
+The source code of On-Chain Canvas is available [here](https://github.com/Cryptocoders-wtf/onchaincanvas).

 ### Draw2Earn (beta testing)

-During the development of the On-Chain Vector Editor described above, we came up with the idea to release it as a **Draw2Earn** application.
+During the development of the On-Chain Canvas described above, we came up with the idea to release it as a **Draw2Earn** application.

 Here is the business model.